 Yes, they fall under the category of toy breeds.
 It is a term used to refer to small dogs.
 Many toy breeds have been crossbred to reduce their size.
 However, Chihuahuas are one of the few ‘natural’ toy breeds.

 Much like small babies, Chihuahuas have a soft spot on their heads.
 Most times, this spot closes when the dog grows but sometimes it may not close fully.
 Any hard taps or accidental bumps on their head can become fatal.
-You should be careful when touching their heads.
+Any time you pet their head you should be careful.